hello-adam-martin/PropertyMentor/bookings/README.md

 - Add email notifications for booking status changes
 - Integrate with a payment system
 - Implement a calendar view to visualize available dates and pricing
+- Develop a more sophisticated gap stay handling system